Ladsgroup/reference-island/README.md

 ]
 ```

-## SS4: Map External ID Properties and Values to URL and reference meta-data<a name="ss-4"></a>
+## SS4: Map External ID Properties and Values to URL and reference metadata<a name="ss-4"></a>

-This service takes in a string representation of an external id property and attempts to output a formatted url  for an external resource, as well as reference metadata according to the wikidata mapping.
+This service takes in a string representation of an external id property and attempts to output a formatted URL  for an external resource, as well as reference metadata according to the Wikidata mapping.
 If non is found it will return `false`.

 The output format is an object with the following properties: